cdelaorden/redux-immutable-starter-kit/README.md

 ## Usage
 Copy or clone everything in this repo.
 You only have a React component in `./src/containers/app` mounted to check everything works fine.

-HTML template and bundleded app located at `./dist`
+HTML template and eventually production bundle located at `./dist`

 ## Tasks
-- `npm start` to launch your dev server with hot reloading
+- `npm start` to launch your dev server with hot reloading at `localhost:3000`
 - `npm run build` to generate your bundle for production

 Happy reducing!